dsyer/skaffold-devtools-demo/README.md

 skaffold dev --port-forward -p dev
 ```

-It also works with `skaffold debug`, but remember to add an explicit `--auto-sync` to the command line:
+It also works with `skaffold debug`, but remember to add an explicit `--auto-sync` to the command line.
+E.g:

 ```